Skip to main content

 2. Configure remote state (recommended) — create a backend.tf pointing at a GCS bucket so the install state is durable.

-3. Save the install configuration — copy the install.tfvars content shown in the dashboard and save it next to the module.
+3. Save the install configuration — copy or download the inputs.auto.tfvars and secrets.auto.tfvars content shown in the dashboard and save both files next to the module.

 4. Apply with Terraform